pratykS/Timezone-Map/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+See the timezone map in action : https://qddwd.csb.app/

 This project includes a Map which has search functionality along with navigation controls like zoom-in and zoom-out A timebox whic shows the time of a particular point in ISO1806 format.